Best cooling sheets 2025 – lightweight linens for warmer weather

 - Limited size range

 Our expert tester, Lucy Searle, tested the Martha Stewart 100% Cotton Sheet Set last Memorial Day.
 She still raves about their breathability, durability, and affordability (not to mention their deep pockets to accommodate thicker mattresses).
 'The light sheen on the gray gingham set, which I hadn't noticed when I ordered it, made me wonder whether those sheets might trap heat,' says Lucy.
-'That sort of sheen usually indicates synthetic strands, which aren't as breathable as natural fibers.
+'That usually indicates synthetic strands, which aren't as breathable as natural fibers.
 Still, when I put these lightweight sheets to the test, I managed to sleep well through the summer.'

 Includes: 1 flat sheet, 1 fitted sheet, 2 pillowcases